 Plastering NVQ Courses

-All you need to know about Plastering NVQ’s and how to get them.
+All you need to know about Plastering NVQ’s, Plastering CSCS Cards and how to get them.

 If you need Plastering NVQ courses at Level 2 or Level 3, there are a number of routes you can take, depending on your experience.
 Plastering NVQ’s obtained on these courses will get you the Plastering CSCS Card.
 You can count on SuperSkills to give you Free, Impartial advice at all times.
 Don’t forget, you are welcome to call us on 01845 527 445 to find out more at any time!

 What are National Vocational Qualifications?

 NVQ’s are set at different levels.
 Level One is Foundation Level – this is where somebody would be if they had attended a basic City & Guilds or CSkills Awards course.
 They usually take ten to twenty days of training.
 Level Two is a “Skilled Trades” level.
-This is the qualification the vast majority of site workers have and the one that gets the CSCS “Skilled Worker” Blue Card.
+This is the qualification the vast majority of site workers have and the one that gets the Blue “Skilled Worker” Plastering CSCS Card.
 Level Three is a Supervisory level – somebody who has the skills to lead a team of trades on site and is able to undertake or oversee more complex work.
-They have a Gold “Supervisor” CSCS Card.
+They have a Gold “Supervisor” Plastering CSCS Card.
 Level Four and above are management level qualifications and holders of these have access to the CSCS Black Card.
 Learn more about the CSCS Card Scheme.

-By taking an Apprenticeship, where an employer releases you for training, you get the Diploma (and qualifications in Literacy and Numeracy if you don’t have them) at SuperSkills.
+By taking an Apprenticeship, where an employer releases you for training, you get the Diploma (and qualifications in Literacy and Numeracy if you don’t have them) at a training school.
 Then you are visited in your workplace as the course progresses by your Assessor.

 By the time the Apprenticeship concludes, you have all the theory and the practical skills and you have been assessed as being able to put them into practice at work.

-He will judge your work and skills against the National Occupational Standards.
+The Assessor will judge your work and skills against the National Occupational Standards.
 This will establish the “gap” between your skills and those required for the Plastering NVQ Level 2.
-He then agrees an Individual Learning Plan with you.
-He will continue to visit you, give you on-the-job training and undertake assessments of your work.
+He or she then agrees an Individual Learning Plan with you.
+The Assessor will continue to visit you, give you on-the-job training and undertake assessments of your work.

 At the same time, you will be building a file of evidence with photographs and any references you get from other trades.
 Once the evidence is there to show you are operating at the standard of a Skilled Worker, the assessments finish.
-Then you will be awarded your NVQ Diploma in Plastering .
+Then you will be awarded your NVQ Certificate in Plastering.

 The Construction Industry Training Board recognised this and created a Fast Track process for them to get their Plastering NVQ Level 2.
 This gets the evidence of assessment in the workplace in a different way.
 People you have worked with and for – who must themselves be in the trade – certify your level of skill on site and this is backed up by undertaking a Professional Discussion and Practical Assessment at the SuperSkills Training Centre.